Osama Hawsawi

-Osama Hawsawi (أسامة عبد الرزاق هوساوي, born 31 March 1984) is a retired Saudi Arabian footballer who played as a central defender.
+Osama Abdulrzag Hawsawi (أسامة عبد الرزاق هوساوي, born 31 March 1984) is a former Saudi Arabian footballer who played as a central defender.

 After starting out at Al-Wehda, he went on to spend the vast majority of his career with Al-Hilal and Al-Ahli.
 He won several major titles with both clubs, including five Pro League titles, five Crown Prince Cups and two King Cups.
-In addition, he became the first Saudi player to play in the Belgian Pro League.
+He was the first Saudi player to play in the Belgian Pro League.

 Hawsawi earned 138 caps for the Saudi Arabia national team between 2006 and 2018, playing at three AFC Asian Cups, captaining the side at the 2018 World Cup and finishing as runner-up at the 2007 AFC Asian Cup.

 Club career

 Al Wehda

-Hawsawi began his professional football career where Al-Wehda Club and soon after, at Al-Wehda, he became a regular in the first team, playing in the central defense.
+Hawsawi began his professional football career at Al-Wehda Club and soon after became a regular in the first team, playing as a central defender.

 Al Hilal

 After making 59 appearances and scoring once, Hawsawi joined Al-Hilal.
 While at Al-Hilal, Hawsawi was a regular player under the manager of Eric Gerets, Hawsawi was appointed the captain.
 Hawsawi won seven titles with Al-Hilal.
 Three league titles (in 2008, 2010 and 2011 seasons) and 4 Crown Prince Cup.